 #2 Quotas That Don’t Agree With Your Personality

 The term quotas in the financial industry is often a daunting term for new financial advisors.
 And we get that.
-Find out what your prospective firm’s quotas are.
+These quotas might be a certain number of assets needed to retain your position at the firm, a certain number of insurance premiums, a certain number of account openings, or a certain number of lives.
+Find out what your prospective firm’s quotas are:

 - What do these quotas look like?